Allocation of Work and Transfer between Teams

 Related guidance

-- Child Protection Enquiries (Cumbria Safeguarding Children Partnership Procedures)
+- Child Protection Enquiries (Cumberland Safeguarding Children Partnership Procedures)

 Amendment

-The relationship between social worker, child and their family is central to good care planning and positive outcomes for the child.
+The relationship between the social worker, child and their family is central to good care planning and positive outcomes for the child or young person.
 Whenever children are consulted, both locally and nationally, they overwhelmingly point out the importance to them of having a good relationship with a social worker they know and trust.

 This chapter sets out the principles which should be used to guide decision making when transferring responsibility for children from one social worker or social work team to another.